*This fellowship position is currently filled.

 - JD from an ABA-accredited law school;

-- Three to five years of relevant legislative, legal, or policy experience;
+- One to three years of relevant legislative, legal, or policy experience, including judicial clerkships;

 - Strong legal research, writing, interpersonal, and communications skills, including experience working with people from a diversity of backgrounds;

-- Admission to the LLM in Food and Agriculture Law or Environmental Law program at Vermont Law School (application for LLM admission can occur concurrently with application for EJ Clinic Fellow position); and
+- Admission to the LLM in Food and Agriculture Law, Energy Law, or Environmental Law program at Vermont Law School (application for LLM admission can occur concurrently with application for EJ Clinic Fellow position); and

-- Admission to Vermont Bar (can be obtained within first year of position).
+- Bar membership in good standing and a willingness to join the Vermont bar as needed (can be obtained within the first year of position).

-- Application for LLM in Environmental Law or Food and Agricultural Law
+- Application for LLM in Environmental Law, Energy Law, or Food and Agricultural Law

 - Apply online at apply.vermontlaw.edu